eetu-n/PyRES/README.md

 # PyRES
-### Python library for development and simulation of Room-acoustics Enhancement Systems
+### Python library for development and simulation of Reverberation Enhancement Systems